-TIMING OF REQUESTS: Requests for and approval of an increase in authorized enrollment in orthodontics and dentofacial orthopedics residency and fellowship programs must take place prior to the implementation of the increase.
+TIMING OF REQUESTS: Requests for and approval of an increase in authorized enrollment in an advanced dental education program in prosthodontics must take place prior to the implementation of the increase.
 Programs should be cognizant of the impending need for enrollment increases (e.g., a training position for one of the uniformed services, grant applications for program expansion) and proactively request permission for the increase.
 The Commission will not consider inter-cycle requests.
 Reports must be submitted to the Commission no later than May 1 for submission to the Summer meeting or November 1 for submission to the Winter meeting.